SumoLogic/sumologic-documentation/docs/integrations/google/cloud-firewall.md

-## Install the Google Cloud Firewall App
+## Installing the Google Cloud Firewall App

 The section provides instructions for installing the Google Cloud Firewall App, and examples for each of the App dashboards.